getBoolean/shu_epub/PROTOTYPE.md

+Status: In progress

-This file is for prototyping the public facing API for this library.
-This is in progress and may change.
-This contains prototypes for [flutter_shu_epub](https://github.com/getBoolean/shu_epub/issues/19), but is temporarily kept here since development has not started on the Flutter widgets.
+This is for prototyping the public facing API of this library, it is in progress and may change at any time.
+This also contains prototypes for [flutter_shu_epub](https://github.com/getBoolean/shu_epub/issues/19), but is temporarily kept here since development has not started on the Flutter widgets.

-Status: In Progress
-Author: getBoolean

 ## What Package To Install